 With character and competence, you will discover unlimited possibilities.
 You will see challenges overcome with determination, solutions achieved with creativity, opportunities uncovered with alertness, and relationships maintained with patience and forgiveness...Success is not limited to the elite or the rich.
 It is available to each person who develops the inward motivation to do what is right." ("What is Character", by Character First)

-In 2003 I began using the Character First Curriculum to teach our children about character traits; using the curriculum has been an off and on affair over the years due to life situations, but I'm ramping up again now for this year! *smile* When we first started, after just the first couple of weeks they began developing a very solid understanding of that first character trait we studied.
+In 2003 I began using the Character First Curriculum to teach our children about character traits.
+When we first started within the first week the children began developing a very solid understanding of that first character trait we studied.
 Now when I say something to the children like, "While we're in church you need to show attentiveness", the children know exactly what I mean.
-They know what that looks like, what 5 things that it involves, and they've practiced it.
-They associate it with a historical figure they're now very familiar with.
-They have observed how a deer shows attentiveness (each character trait is associated with an animal that demonstrates that trait), and memorized a very simple definition.
-The children can now (if they choose) have success in that situation requiring attentiveness because they fully understand that character trait, why it's important and how to apply it.
+They know what that looks like, what 5 things that it involves, and they have practiced it.
+They associate it with a historical figure they're now very familiar with, such as George Washington Carver, or Abraham Lincoln.
+They have observed how an animal in nature such as the deer shows attentiveness (each character trait is associated with an animal that demonstrates that trait), and they have memorized a very simple definition.
+The children can now (if they choose) have success in that situation requiring attentiveness because they fully understand it, why it's important and how to apply it.
 And I can offer correction if necessary and with confidence that the child fully understood what I was asking and expecting.
 The children learn crucial life skills that lay a foundation for success in learning and in their relationships.
 This helps them enjoy their own life and they can be all the more enjoyed by others around them.